-The best Gluten Free Chocolate Cake of your dreams has entered the chat!
+The BEST Gluten Free Chocolate Cake of your dreams has entered the chat!
 This cake is incredibly moist, extra fudge-like, and paired with the most delicious chocolate ganache frosting.
 Such an easy cake to make for any occasion and so customizable to serve up!
-A cake that is both gluten-free and dairy-free!
+If you’re a chocolate cake fiend, this one is for you!

-As I celebrate another trip around the sun today, I’m so happy to do it with this gluten free chocolate cake recipe!
 There is no other cake that I prefer, especially on my birthday, than a slice of moist, deep chocolate cake.
-This cake is so damn beautiful, y’all- in both the physical and non-physical sense.
+This cake is so dang beautiful, y’all- in both the physical and non-physical sense.
 It reminds me of that scene in Matilda with Miss Trunchbull and Bruce Bogtrotter, ha!

 Gluten Free Chocolate Cake!!! 😍